nss-day-cohort-32/The-Boolean-Autocrats/README.md

 # The-Boolean-Autocrats
-This project is a badic application representing something of the sorts like Facebook.
+This project is a basic application representing something like Facebook.
 It provides data to keep for your tasks, share news and events, as well as add friends, and message people in a chat.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).